 Augustana College’s John Deere Planetarium (820 38th Street, Rock Island) will be open to the public on Saturday, April 20, for a free evening of stargazing and planet viewing.
 The planetarium will be open from 8:30 to 10 p.m., with indoor and outdoor programs.

-As a specialist in American Indian history, Dr. Stephen Warren, an associate professor of history at Augustana, is committed to increasing knowledge of American Indian communities.
-Dr. Warren recently was appointed to help with an effort by the Ohio Historical Society (OHS) and the National Endowment for the Humanities (NEH) to increase and share knowledge about Midwestern Native American tribes with community college educators.
+As a specialist in American Indian history, associate professor Dr. Stephen Warren is committed to increasing knowledge of American Indian communities.
+He recently was appointed to help with an effort by the Ohio Historical Society and the National Endowment for the Humanities to increase and share knowledge about Midwestern Native Americans with community colleges.

 Former Illinois Gov. Jim Edgar addressed a crowd in Wallenberg Hall on Monday, March 11.
 The topic of Edgar's lecture was “Leadership in Times of Crisis.”